kubewarden/docs/src/tasks.md

     -v               Increase verbosity

 SUBCOMMANDS:
-    annotate       Add Kubewarden metadata to a WebAssembly module completions    Generate shell completions
+    annotate       Adds Kubewarden metadata to a WebAssembly module completions    Generate shell completions
     help           Prints this message or the help of the given subcommand(s) inspect        Inspect Kubewarden policy